robmiller/jekyll-resize/README.md

 ## Contributing

-Submit a Pull Request if you have improvments.
+Submit a Pull Request if you have improveents.

 ## Development